 It was no surprise that she and her older sister, Florentine Riedesel, were among the many young people heading for America.
 They and others from Wunderthausen were aboard the S. S. Donau out of Bremen which landed in New York on November 25, 1871.
 A couple of generations of Wunderthäuser and their descendants had settled in Warren County, New Jersey, and the sisters joined them.

-About 1877 she married Karl Busch.
+In 1877 she married Karl Busch.
 He was German but we don’t know his origins.
 We know the names of only four of their seven children.
 She was widowed by 1910 and died herself in 1931.
-Her gravestone names her as “Anna K. Riddle”, wife of Charles Bush.
+Her gravestone names her as “Anna K. Riddle”, wife of Charles Bush and she was referred to as “Radle” or “Riddle” elsewhere.
 A few Riedesels who arrived there in the early 1800s were also turned into Riddles and Radles.